Sarkari Yojana

 • The SHC card provides a detailed analysis of which nutrients are lacking in the soil, which helps you choose the right crop.
 It also gives details about which fertilizer is required, resulting in better crop yield.

-• The main objective of this scheme is to find out the type of a specific soil and suggest ways to improve it.
+• The main objective of this scheme is to find out the type of specific soil and suggest ways to improve it.
 In case soil has some limitations, something can be done to get the most out of it.

 How can Farmers get a Soil Health Card?